gchipanap/Data-Science-Portfolio/Toy Store Sales  Analysis/description.md

-#Analisis de ventas de Cadena de Juguetería
+# Análisis de ventas de Cadena de Juguetería